vernonclarke/Day_R_analysis/README.md

 The `quantile()` function in R with the option `type=1` in R's default `boxplot()`, the applied method is close to, but not exactly the same as, Tukey's original method for hinges.

-`GraphPad Prism` generally calculates quartiles using the method that is commonly taught, which corresponds to "Type 7" in R's quantile() function
+`GraphPad Prism` default seems to calculate quartiles using the method that is commonly taught, which corresponds to "Type 7" in R's quantile() function

+### Summary

-** In summary, the native R function, `boxplot` calculates whisker-and-box plots based on Tukey's original 'hinges' method by calling `stats::fivenum` **
+**The native R function, `boxplot` calculates whisker-and-box plots based on Tukey's original 'hinges' method by calling `stats::fivenum`**

-** The function `custom_boxplot` calculates quartiles using R function `quantile()`.
+**The function `custom_boxplot` calculates quartiles using R function `quantile()`.
 This can be set to type =1 to 9.
-The default setting is type = 6 which should produce similar results to `GraphPad Prism`  **
+The default setting is type = 6 which should produce similar results to `GraphPad Prism`**